gcesconeto/delivery-app-back-end-trybe/README.md

 ## Tests
 ---
 Integration tests were created for every endpoint covering the happy & unhappy paths.\
-To run them use `npm run test`
+To run them use `npm run test`.

 ## Next steps

-* Implement further features such as creation of new products and stock-keeping for individual sellers;
+* Implement further features such as creation of new products and stock-keeping for individual sellers.
-* Refactor for better separation of authentication layers;
+* Refactor for better separation of authentication layers.
-* Dockerization;
+* Dockerization.

 ## Contact